cloud-gov/terraform-provision/terraform/stacks/westa-hub/README.md

 terraform show -json | jq -r ".values.outputs.jumpbox_protobosh_psql.value"
 ```

-To bootstrap the databases and extensions:
+To bootstrap the databases and extensions (copy each line or block and paste one at a time):

 ```
 \c postgres